 I had to hire the website to be built after trying to build it myself for 3 months (literally).
-I recall feeling super frustrated waiting on it to be done, and getting the finished product back and wanting to tweak something, but I couldn’t because I had no idea how.
+I recall feeling super frustrated waiting on it to be done, getting the finished product back, and wanting to tweak something, but I couldn’t because I had no idea how.

 I recall one of the first questions to my web designer was, “Can you explain the difference between a post and a page?”
 After the conversation, I still didn’t fully get it!